George M. Dallas: Political career

-Dallas served less than fifteen months—from 13 December 1831 to 3 March 1833.
+Dallas served less than fifteen months, from 13 December 1831 to 3 March 1833.
 He was chairman of the Committee on Naval Affairs.
-Dallas declined to seek re-election, in part due to a fight over the Second Bank of the United States, and in part because his wife did not want to leave Philadelphia for Washington.
+Dallas did not seek re-election, in part due to a fight over the Second Bank of the United States, and in part because his wife did not want to leave Philadelphia for Washington.

-Dallas resumed the practice of law, was attorney general of Pennsylvania from 1833 to 1835, was initiated to the Scottish Rite Freemasonry at the Franklin Lodge #134, Pennsylvania, and served as the Grand Master of Freemasons in Pennsylvania in 1835.
-He was appointed by President Martin Van Buren as Envoy Extraordinary and Minister Plenipotentiary to Russia from 1837 to 1839, when he was recalled at his own request.
-Dallas was offered the role of Attorney General, but declined, and resumed his legal practice.
-In the lead-up to the 1844 presidential election, Dallas worked to help Van Buren win the Democratic nomination over Dallas's fellow Pennsylvanian, James Buchanan.
+Dallas resumed the practice of law, and was Attorney General of Pennsylvania from 1833 to 1835.

+He was appointed by President Martin Van Buren as Envoy Extraordinary and Minister Plenipotentiary to Russia in 1837, serving until 1839, when he was recalled at his own request.
+Dallas was then offered the post of US Attorney General, but declined, and resumed his legal practice.
+In the lead-up to the 1844 presidential election, Dallas supported Van Buren for the Democratic nomination over fellow Pennsylvanian James Buchanan.